 Rien n'echappe au grand penseur.
 Il sait tout, il voit tout, il entend tout.
 Il a ses yeux dans ses oreilles, ses oreilles dans ses yeux.

 Haig, who was also a remarkable [theatre] director, decided: "Then we shall go see Brâncuşi, since artists can move freely between heaven and earth, without the constraints of scientific or common language".
-I added: "In the unfashionable position of avantgarde artists, we usually encounter: the concrete, the purposeful, the ideal, sadness, joy, hopelesness, order, disorder, randomness, the trivial and the pure.
+I added: "In the unfashionable position of authentic artists, we may encounter: the concrete, the purposeful, the ideal, sadness, joy, hopelesness, order, disorder, randomness, the trivial and the pure.
 To find the essence of these various states, we have to confront the artist directly.
 This way, everything could be bracketed into signs, objects, autonomy, heteronomy, the ethical, the aesthetic, the figurative, non-figurative, suggestion, evocation, search and inspiration.
 In this manner perhaps we could isolate and appropriate the form and content of the work of art".

 Haig set up all details of the meeting.
 When we arrived, in the evening, Brâncuşi asked right away: "Why did you come to see me?"